DanMEnslin/Quatt-gorest-api-test/README.md

 - Invalid auth test cases for all requests
 - Tests for idempotency for all posts
 - More user search/update options, for example email & gender

+Edit: I added a simple beforeEach to some spec files as I was bored